European BESS Index: Battery Storage Revenue Benchmarks Across Europe

 Company HQ Active Markets Focus Est. Capacity

-Qurrent Stockholm, SE SEFIDKNO AI-driven multi-market BESS optimization & revenue stacking Growing
+Qurrent Stockholm, SE SEFIDKNO AI-driven multi-market BESS optimization & revenue stacking 500+ MW

 Capalo AI Helsinki, FI FISELVLT VPP-based BESS optimization & trading 200+ MW